-I hope that through the report of the Vespatour I managed to give back a bit of the pleasure of traveling while discovering new people and things.
+I hope that through the report of the Vespatour I managed to give back some of the pleasure of traveling, while meeting people and discovering new things.

-It’s also my Thank You to whom recommended me where to go before leaving, whom welcomed and helped me during the journey and whom, after reading the report on the blog, will be willing to visit the wonderful places I described.
+It’s also my Thank You to the people who recommended me where to go before leaving, welcomed and helped me during the journey and to whom, after reading the report on the blog, will be willing to visit the wonderful places I described.

-My relatives from Bisceglie are deeply devoted to Padre Pio and they aften told me about San Giovanni Rotondo.
+My relatives in Bisceglie are devoted to Padre Pio and they often talked about San Giovanni Rotondo.

-So, on august 28, 2006, I went there with my Vespa to visit a holy place so important for all the devoted to the brother from Pietrelcina.
+On august 28, 2006, I went there with my Vespa to visit a holy place so important for all those devoted to the monk from Pietrelcina.

-It was an important stop even for me, especially after having been in Assisi and at the Eremo delle Carceri of San Francesco a few days earlier, the other brother great example of humility.
+It was an important stop even for me, especially since a few days earlier I visited Assisi and the Eremo delle Carceri of San Francesco, another great example of humility.

-Deep thinking and meditation are the words I could associate with the visit to the places where Padre Pio lived and received the stigmates, now valorized by the modern church designed by Renzo Piano.
+Deep thinking and meditation are the words I could associate to the visit of the places where Padre Pio lived and received the stigmata, now valorized by a modern church designed by Renzo Piano.

-After the visit to San Giovanni Rotondo, before going back to Bisceglie, I went to the beach in Vieste on the splendid Gargano coast.
+After the visit to San Giovanni Rotondo, before getting back to Bisceglie, I went to the beach in Vieste on the splendid Gargano coast.

-When I was a kid I used to spend the summer holidays there, camping with my parents, and there I learned to swim!
+When I was a kid I used to spend the summer holidays there, camping with my parents, and that’s where I learned to swim! 😀

 The 53 photos of the nineteen gallery describe the last two days in Apulia.

-After 21 days of traveling at close stops, riding my Vespa for a total of 3000 kilometers, a week to the seaside in Apulia was the closing panacea of the Vespatour.
+After 21 days traveling at close stops, riding my Vespa for a total of 3000 kilometers, a week at the seaside in Apulia was the closing panacea of the Vespatour.

-I needed to rest not only physically, but also mentally, since during those 21 days I stared for the first time at some of the artistic marvels that Italy preserves, and for each one of them the emotion was deeply intense.
+I needed to rest not only physically, but also mentally, since during 21 days I stared for the first time at some of the artistic marvels that Italy preserves, and for each one of them the sensations were deeply intense.

-The welcome of my relatives in Bisceglie, in the province of Bari, has been special to say the least: for a few days they made me feel like a member of the family, they accompanied me on a visit to the town and its surroundings, and most of all they made me taste their culinary specialities.
-One day meat and the other fish: nothing was missing on our table at all!
+The welcome of my relatives in Bisceglie, in the province of Bari, was special to say the least: for a few days Nicola and Rosa made me feel like a member of their family.

-During those days of relax at seaside, together with Nicola, I visited the misterious Castel del Monte, a strategic observation point of Frederick II, now depicted on the 1 cent italian Euro coins.
+During those days of relax at seaside I visited the mysterious Castel del Monte, a strategic observation point of Frederick II, now depicted on the 1 cent italian Euro coins.

 To the castle, the welcome of my relatives and the seaside of Bisceglie, are dedicated the 41 photos of the eighteen gallery of the journey.

-A garden extending for 3 kilometers, with an incredible sight both towards the hill and the royal palace!
+A 3 kilometers-long garden, with an incredible view both towards the hill and the royal palace! 🙂

-The Royal Palace of Caserta really surprised me and I think that I definitely did a good choice stopping there in the morning of 23 august 2006, while I was traveling from Rome to Bisceglie, in Puglia, where I was going to spend a few days at the seaside to rest a bit after the long journey around Italy riding my Vespa.
+The Royal Palace of Caserta really surprised me and I think I did a good choice by stopping there in the morning of 23 august 2006, while I was traveling from Rome to Bisceglie, in Puglia, where I was going to spend a few days at the seaside to rest after the long journey around Italy riding my Vespa.

-The 54 photos of the seventeenth gallery are entirely dedicated to the Royal Palace of Caserta, to the sumptuousness of the royal apartments, visited while listening to an audioguide, and most of all to the marvellous garden and its fountains, a complex built by Carlo III di Borbone with the aim to rival with the magnificence of the Royal Palace of Versailles.
+The 54 photos of the seventeenth gallery are entirely dedicated to the Royal Palace of Caserta, to the sumptuous royal apartments, which I visited while listening to an audioguide, and most of all to the marvelous garden and its fountains.
+The complex was actually built by Carlo III di Borbone with the aim to rival with the Royal Palace of Versailles.

-I’ve never had the chance to visit Versailles yet, but I think the astonishment I felt in Caserta will stand steady in my memories when I’ll do that.
-Who knows, maybe in the next Vespatour…
+I’ve never had the chance to visit Versailles yet, but I think the astonishment I felt in Caserta will be still in my mind when I’ll do that.
+Who knows, maybe in the next Vespatour… 😉

-Staring at the magnificence of the Sistine Chapel has been another of the moments of the Vespatour so intense that it’s impossible for words or pictures to describe it.
+Staring at the magnificence of the Sistine Chapel has been among the best moments of the Vespatour, so intense that it’s impossible to describe it with words or pictures .

-In particular I wanted to see the “hand of the creation” that, stylized by an artist friend of mine, I had chosen as logo for the blog.
+In particular I wanted to see the “hand of creation” that, stylized by an friend artist, I choose as logo for the blog.

-During the three days spent in Rome I couldn’t miss a romanesque-style funny evening devoted to the local cuisine: on august 21, together with Stefano, a Vespa fan who came to Rome from Como by train, we went to Ariccia, in the Castelli Romani area.
-The laughs and the juicy “porchetta scrocchiarella” (pork roast) of the “fraschette” (outdoor inns) have remained among the silliest things we did until now! 🙂
+During the three days I spent in Rome I couldn’t miss a romanesque-style evening dedicated to the local cuisine: on august 21, together with Stefano, a Vespa rider from Como who joined me in Rome by train, we went to Ariccia, in the Castelli Romani area.
+The laughs in good company and the juicy “porchetta scrocchiarella” (pork roast) of the “fraschette” (outdoor inns) were among the silliest things we did until now! 🙂

-The stop in Rome couldn’t be complete without a photo in front of the Colosseum, shot by a passing girl wearing a t-shirt with “Monnalisa” written on it… thanks Monnalisa!
+The stop in Rome couldn’t be complete without a photo in front of the Colosseum, taken by a girl wearing a t-shirt with “Monnalisa” written on it… thanks Monnalisa! 😉

 The next stop, on august 23, was going to be the Royal Palace of Caserta.

-They say that all roads lead to Rome, and that’s what happened for the Vespatour, the solo journey on my Vespa I did in the summer of 2006.
+They say that all roads lead to Rome, and that’s what happened even to me during my Vespatour, the solo-journey on a Vespa I did in the 2006 summer.

-In a couple of days I walked among the “sacred monsters” of the Eternal City: from Piazza San Pietro to Villa Borghese, from Piazza Navona to Piazza di Spagna, from the Pantheon to the Trevi Fountain: memories so strongly impressed in my mind that I feel like being there again while browsing the 56 photos of the fifteen gallery, now almost 3 years later!
+For a couple of days I walked among the “sacred monsters” of the Eternal City: from Piazza San Pietro to Villa Borghese, from Piazza Navona to Piazza di Spagna, from the Pantheon to the Trevi Fountain: memories so deeply impressed in my mind that while browsing the 56 photos of the fifteen gallery I can’t believe almost 3 years already passed! 😀

-Still a few stops and the photo report of the Vespatour will be completed.
+Still a few stops and the photo report of the journey will be completed.

-When I was in Toronto five weeks ago I didn’t miss the opportunity to go and see the Niagara Falls.
+When I was in Toronto three weeks ago I didn’t miss the opportunity to view the Niagara Falls.
 They recalled me the impressive sight of the Marmore Falls I stared at last year during the Vespatour.

-On august 19th, after the visit to Assisi, my solo journey continued towards Rome, while discovering some of the Umbria’s beauties along the way.
-I visited Norcia, the town of San Benedetto, a place widely known for its sausages and ham made from wild boar and pork, and I spent the night in Melezzole di Montecchio, in the bed&breakfast section of Palazzo degli Anselmi, where I met Paolo and Samantha, who later produced the contents for i-muse.
+On august 19th, after the visit to Assisi, my solo-journey continued towards Rome, while discovering some of the Umbria’s wonders along the way.
+I visited Norcia, the town of San Benedetto, a place known for its sausages and ham made from wild boar and pork, and I spent the night in a bed&breakfast in Melezzole di Montecchio.

-Here are the 51 photos of the fourteenth gallery of my Vespatour 2006.
+Here are the 51 photos of the fourteenth gallery of my Vespatour.

-As with each gallery the pictures are geolocalized, which means you just have to click on the map this! button in order to see their position on Google Maps.
+As with each gallery, the pictures are geo-localized, which means you just have to click on the map this! button to view their position on Google Maps. 🙂

-Being able to see with my eyes the “knight with the bowed head” was actually one of the reasons which made me stop in Assisi for a couple of nights during the Vespatour.
+Being able to see the “knight with the bowed head” was actually one of the reasons that made me stop in Assisi for a couple of nights during the Vespatour.

-My italian literature professor at Lyceum often talked about Assisi, San Francesco and his conversion from a venture soldier to a humble monk.
+My italian literature professor at Lyceum often talked about Assisi, San Francesco and his conversion from a knight to a humble monk.

 The sculpture placed in the area in from of the beautiful Basilica Superiore of Assisi symbolizes this conversion.

-Not too far from there, the Eremo delle Carceri is a place where you can breathe the spirituality of the franciscan lifestyle in every corner, from the openings in the surrounding woods, where the monks used to gather and pray, to the cells where they rested.
+Not too far from there, the Eremo delle Carceri is a place where you can breathe the spirituality of the Franciscan life in every corner, from the openings in the woods where the monks gathered to pray, to the cells where they rested.

-At the Eremo I met a kind monk who told me “you walked a long way, I can see it!”, he showed me the ancient refectory and then he told me another thing, a sort of a compliment, a sentence I can’t forget and that I prefer to keep for myself until I’ll write the book about the journey. 😉
+At the Eremo I met a monk who told me “you walked a long way, I can see it!”, he showed me the ancient refectory and then he told me another thing, a sort of a compliment, words I can’t forget and that I’ll keep for myself until I’ll write the book about the journey. 😉

-Here are the 45 pictures of the thirteen gallery of the Vespatour 2006.
+Here are the 45 pictures of the thirteen gallery of the Vespatour.

-I was in Cortona in the evening of august 16, the eighth stop of the Vespatour, and while I was talking with a guy I met at the hostel, he recommended me to visit Arezzo, a place I didn’t plan to visit.
+I was in Cortona in the evening of august 16, the eighth stop of the Vespatour, when a guy I met at the hostel recommended me to go to Arezzo, a town I didn’t plan to visit.

-The first picture shows Piazza Grande, in which maybe someone will recognize the window of the famous scene “Maria, throw down the keys!”. 🙂
+The first picture shows Piazza Grande.
+May be someone will recognize the window of the hilarious scene “Maria, throw down the keys!”. 🙂

-The second one is where Guido (Benigni) hit Dora (Braschi) while he was going by bicycle and then he greet her with the words “Buongiorno Principessa!“, while the third one is the park near the Cathedral where I rested for some time to write a postcard, the second of the two ones I sent during the journey, a postcard beginning with those words since it was for a special girl.
+The second one is where Guido (Benigni) hit Dora (Braschi) while he was going by bicycle and then he greeted her saying “Buongiorno Principessa!“, while the third one is the park near the Cathedral where I rested a few minutes to write a postcard, the second one I sent during the journey, beginning with those words since it was for a girl. 😉

-The other 70 pictures of the day I spent in Arezzo are in the twelfth gallery of the Vespatour 2006.
+All the 70 pictures of the day I spent in Arezzo are in the twelfth gallery of the journey.

 PS: On that postcard I marked the wrong window in Piazza Grande.
-I did notice that once I was back and watched “Life is beautiful” again…
+I noticed that when I was back home and watched Benigni’s movie again…